Kawonz/Python/README.md

-Below you can find some of my projects that I've worked on/currently improving on.
+Below you can find some of my projects that I've worked on/currently improving.
 All of the projects in this repository are programmed in Python.

 # SimpleRandomDiceGenerator
 A simple random dice simulation.
 The dice randomly rolls from 1 to 6.
 The users guess and the randomly generatered answer are compared.